spital/fastapi-test-blog/README.md

 # Simple blog management Rest API in Python using Fast API

-Example to get acquainted with the framework, no frontend and no real database, just storing data in the memory.
+A small example to get acquainted with the framework, no frontend and no real database, just storing data in the memory.

 Main functions: